KevinEmad12/Algo-Project/README.md

-An algorithm to calculate the minimum jumps required or needed to reach the end of an array
+An algorithm to calculate the minimum jumps required or needed to reach the end of an array using dynamic programming